Peace on Earth (film): Plot

-On Christmas Eve, a grandfather squirrel (voiced by Mel Blanc) visits his two young grandchildren, who ask him who the "men" are in the phrase "Peace on Earth, good will to men."
+On Christmas Eve, a grandfather squirrel visits his two young grandchildren, who ask him who the "men" are in the phrase "Peace on Earth, good will to men."
 He recalls that men went extinct when he was a young child.
 Through flashbacks, he remembers them only as "monsters" wearing "great, big iron pots on their heads" (helmets), "walked on their hind legs" (bipedalism), carrying "terrible-looking shootin'-irons with knives on the end of them" (bayonets), whose "eyes flashed" (goggles), and had "these tremendous big snoots (snouts), like this, that curled down and fastened onto their stomachs" (gas masks).
 Always going to war, finding an increasingly frivolous thing to fight over as soon as another was settled, they fight in scenes of devastation reminiscent of World War I until there are only two left.
 Each fatally shoots the other, and the last sight of a man is a hand curling into a fist as it slips under in a watery foxhole.

 Animals — among them the young squirrel who would later become the grandfather — come out of hiding to find a Bible open to "Thou shalt not kill."
 An owl reads the words, taking it to be a good rulebook that men ignored.
 The owl finds “Ye shall rebuild the old wastes” (paraphrasing Isaiah 58:12 and 61:4).
 The animals agree, using men’s devices of war to build the town of Peaceville.
 There, in the present day, the grandchildren have fallen asleep, as their mother tucks them in.

 Throughout the film, a Christmas carol of young rabbits and a squirrel, using the melody of "Hark!
 The Herald Angels Sing," is featured with altered lyrics emphasizing "peace on Earth, good will to men."